mikaeldui/actions/README.md

 # Actions
-Some action I use frequently
+Some actions I use frequently.

 ## Workflows
 There are also some [reusable workflows](https://github.com/mikaeldui/actions/tree/main/.github/workflows).